dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

                     - 2c1.
 An error message is displayed telling the user that the schedule name does not meet the criteria of the schedule naming convention
                     - 2c2.
 The app prompts the user to enter a valid schedule name
         2. **Import Schedule**<a name="fr2_2"></a>:
-            - **Description**: The user can import their own schdule from Workday onto a blank existing schedule the user has created
+            - **Description**: The user can import their own schedule from Workday as a csv file onto a blank existing schedule the user has created
             - **Primary actor(s)**: User
             - **Main success scenario**:
-                1. The user clicks on a an already existing blank schedule they have created
+                1. The user clicks on an already existing blank schedule they have created
                 2. The user will then click on the Import Schedule button
                 3. A popup or page reroute will occur requesting the user to upload a (valid) .csv file (from Workday)
                 4. Once the user successfully uploads a .csv file of their schedule, the blank schedule will become populated with the users imported schedule